 What topics should be covered during a one-on-one meeting?

-Again, no clear rule here and your mileage will vary, undoubtfully.
+Again, no clear rule here, and your mileage will vary, undoubtfully.
 However, speaking from personal experience and hundreds of one-on-one meetings, there are several evergreen questions and approaches.
-Let’s research them from both the manager/leader and employee perspective.
+Let’s research them from both the manager/leader and employee perspectives.

 From the manager and leader perspective